filipskrabak/protocols/README.md

 # Network Protocol Description
-Network protocols visualized in SVG and formally decribed using XML with XSD schema definition.
+Network protocols visualized in SVG and formally described using XML with XSD schema definition.
 WIP.